-There are several reasons why men may struggle with body image, and one is caused by society.
-Society has created a stigma around men talking about anything that society has deemed may make them appear weak.
+There are several reasons why men may struggle with body image.
+Society is the main reason as it has created a stigma around men talking about anything that society thinks may make them appear weak.
 Issues such as mental health or body image can become much bigger things.
-Encouraging men to speak out about their concerns can help prevent them from growing into conditions such as eating disorders or self-harm.
+Encouraging men to speak out about their concerns can help prevent them from developing into conditions such as eating disorders or self-harm.

 Another major cause of body image issues in men is how they are represented in the media.
 Big Hollywood films and fashion advertisements make their men bulk up or use features such as airbrushing and makeup to show the appearance of the ‘perfect’ man.
 This portrays an image that men need to look to be a superhero or for people to find them attractive.

 Most of the time, if you were to ask those men how they became so fit and muscular, you would find that it isn't necessarily in a safe or sustainable way.
 They bulk up for a job, then return to their normal diet and fitness regime.
 This doesn't mean men shouldn't try to be fitter and healthier, but the media forcing these ideas can be very damaging and dangerous.
 In the same way that all gender types and all sexualities should be represented in the media, the inclusion of different body images other than 'big and muscly' is just as important.

 Females & Body Image

 For females, the issue of body image has recently become a more spoken about topic.
 Body image worries for women can stem from many places such as stress, the media, ageing, even friends and family.